davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 So, suddenly, the idea popped into my head: I should write my own static site generator that I'll use for my blog, and I should try and use GitHub Copilot to write 100% of the code, and documentation, and see how far I get.
-I doing so I might firm up my opinions about where we're all going with this.
+In doing so I might firm up my opinions about where we're all going with this.

 The requirements were going to be pretty straightforward: